Are there Academic Advisors available to assist me in selecting course preferences?

 How do I submit my course preference selections?

 Each First Year student will receive and individualized Course Preferences Link sent to your Lafayette email.
-Online course preferences will open on May 13th and close June 12th.
+Online course preferences will open on in mid-May and close in mid-June.

 The process is not first come, first serve!
-Take you time with your selections and be mindful of June 12th deadline.
+Take your time with preference selections and be mindful of the June deadline.
+Preference surveys completed after the June deadline can not be guaranteed to be taken into consideration.

 How do I know if I need to take online placement test(s)?